Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To connect Olympe to a physical SkyController, you first need to connect to your Linux box to the SkyController 3 USB-C port.
+To connect Olympe to a physical SkyController, you first need to connect to your Linux node to the SkyController 3 USB-C port.
 Then you should be able to connect to your SkyController with its RNDIS IP address ("192.168.53.1").

 .. literalinclude:: examples/physical_skyctrl.py